Cluster Configuration Costs¶

 If you enabled Continuous Cloud Backups, Atlas bills you using the rates given for Continuous Cloud Backups.

 Atlas computes the cost for Cloud Backups based on the total size of all snapshots in GB per month.
+Atlas takes 31 snapshots for Cloud Backup each month.

 Cloud Backups support incremental snapshots, where a new snapshot saves only the data that changed after your most recent snapshot.